whatcodehaveyougit/esbuildPlayground/README.md

 __________________________________________

-To run the browser builder field, you execute the command:
+To run the browser builder file, execute the command:

 node browser-builder.js

+The out directory is the the public/dist folder
+Have a look there to see what is generated

 _____________________________________________